 Your first step is to remove pollutants and dirt from your skin through proper cleansing.
 For those living in high-pollution areas, you may want to do a ‘double cleanse.’
 Choose a cleanser for your skin type that has no added sulfates.

-Exfoliating your skin on a regular basis can help guard against pollution’s negative affects from building up, giving it that dull, drab appearance.
+Exfoliating your skin on a regular basis can help guard against pollution’s negative effects from building up and giving it that dull, drab appearance.
 A good scrubbing helps to deep clean your pores and remove the dirt, oil and debris.

 Antioxidants help to fend off free radical damage and can support healthy-looking skin when taken internally.
-You can do this in the form of a healthy diet.
+You can do this in the form of a healthy diet and by taking a multivitamin every day.
 Antioxidants to benefit the upper layers of the skin are also available in skin care products.
-Look for cleansers, moisturizers, and serums that contain antioxidant vitamins C and E. They can help to counteract the pollution we encounter from urban environments.
+Look for cleansers, moisturizers and serums that contain antioxidant vitamins C and E.

 Moisturizers will provide your skin with antioxidant support and help hydrate your skin.
 Most importantly, a moisturizer will help to create a barrier between your skin and pollutants.

 For the sake of your skin, it’s always best to avoid being in pollution-heavy areas during rush hour.
 The more automobiles on the road, the more pollution you’ll be exposed to.
 It’s as easy as that.